Research and facilities

-SIRE is a dedicated institute focussing on the physics and chemistry that will enable future methods of energy, generation and storage.
-Most of our work is in the purpose-built dedicated labs opened in September 2014.
+The Stephenson Institute For Renewable Energy (SIRE) is a dedicated institute focussing on the physics and chemistry that will enable future methods of energy, generation and storage.
+Most of our work takes place in our purpose-built dedicated labs.

 Our facilities include: